amaliestokholm/paperpatrol/README.md

 The main difference comes from the additional content and output format.

-First, this code does not make html pages but pdfs, born during a science coffee at MPIA.

 Here is an overview of the steps the code does:
-1. Get the list of new articles on Arxiv.
+1. Get the list of new articles on arXiv.
 2. Retrieve the information on each article including title, abstract, subjects.
 3. Filter out all but selected authors (e.g., institute or group members)
 4. Download the source, hunt for information in the paper source: figures, caption and labels